3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-click-events.md

 ### The syntax

+- What are the three parts of a function?

 A function is written using the `function` keyword, a function name (optional: depends on whether you are writing a named or anonymous function), followed by a pair of parenthesis `()` with optional arguments, and a code block `{}`.

 There are actually three ways we can write functions: